ipfs/fs-repo-migrations/README.md

 - Frozen.
 After the tool is written, all code must be frozen and vendored.
 - To Spec.
 The tools must conform to the spec.

+### Dependencies

+Dependencies must be vendored independently for each migration.
+Unfortunately, dependencies _must not_ be vendored using go modules because we need to support multiple versions of the same dependency (for different migrations).

 ## Contribute

 Feel free to join in.
 All welcome.
 Open an [issue](https://github.com/ipfs/fs-repo-migrations/issues)!